 Emily Blanchard

-Associate Professor of Business Administration
+Associate Professor of Business Administration; Daniel R. Revers T'89 Faculty Fellow

 About

 Professor Blanchard's research lies at the intersection of international economics and public policy.
 Her work explores how foreign investment and global value chains are changing the role of trade and international economic cooperation in the 21st century, and how globalization and education shape policy outcomes and the distribution of income within and across countries.
 Blanchard’s research is widely published in leading academic journals, and she has served on the editorial boards of the Journal of International Economics, Review of World Economics, Economics and Politics, and the World Trade Review.
 Beyond academia, she has partnered with leading national and international institutions to bring research to practice.
-She is also former Chair and a Founding Board member for the national non-partisan, non-profit National Economic Education Delegation.
+She is also former Chair and a Founding Board member for the national non-partisan, non-profit (501(c)(3)) National Economic Education Delegation.

 An award-winning teacher, Blanchard offers the core course Global Economics for Managers, a research to practice seminar on firms and international economic policy, and the elective course Cooperation and Competition in the 21st century Global Economy.
 She has co-led experiential courses on regional economic development in Mississippi and economic and political change in Vietnam.
 Prior to joining the Tuck faculty, she served as an assistant professor of economics at the University of Virginia.
-She graduated with honors in Economics from Wellesley College and earned MSc. and Ph.D. degrees in Economics from the University of Wisconsin-Madison.
+She graduated with honors in economics from Wellesley College and earned MSc. and Ph.D. degrees in economics from the University of Wisconsin-Madison.

 Recent Highlights